 Ectomorph – Sympathetic, nervous, priestly class, endurance sports, favour carbs.

-Mesomorph – Syrup, para, warrior class, aggressive, combat sports, favour animal foods.
+Mesomorph – Syrup, parasympathetic, warrior class, aggressive, combat sports, favour animal foods.

 Endomorph – Parasympathetic, administrator, slower, ritualistic, more relaxed, mixer.